Wally bounced his knee up and down on the couch as he shoved popcorn into his mouth next to a grumpy Artemis.

 Kaldur stepped forward.
 "Robin.
 I agreed with your taking point because I believed you would be rational.
 We will not let you enter that room alone."

-"What happened with the mind link cannot happen with Joker," said Robin.
-"Joker's mind could drive you all mad."
+"What happened with the mind link cannot happen with the Joker," said Robin.
+"His mind could drive you all mad."